ecmwf-ifs/ecckd/README.md

 nor does it submit to any jurisdiction.
 Copyright statements are given in the file NOTICE.

-Several files in the `src/include` and `src/tools` directories also contain source files whos copyright is either solely or jointly held with the University of Reading, but all files are released under the terms of the same Apache License.
+Note that while the core code in `src/ecckd` is owned entirely by ECMWF, the copyright of several support files in the `src/include` and `src/tools` directories is either solely or jointly held with the University of Reading, as stated in the copyright statements at the top of each file.

 ## CONTACT